Upper School Course of Study

 This course is designed to secure the basic skills of algebra.
 Topics include evaluation of expressions and formulas, properties of numbers, solving linear and quadratic equations, real numbers, factoring, inequalities, relations and functions, graphing, radicals and polynomials, and problem solving.
 Students also apply algebraic concepts to geometry, statistics, and probability where appropriate.
 The TI-83 graphing calculator is used not only as an aid in calculation but also to help teach functions and graphing.
 (Students who have taken Algebra I in eighth grade will take Algebra II in tenth grade.)

-Algebra 2
+Algebra II

 5 periods (Required)

-Algebra 2 is an intensive course where practice in the fundamentals of algebra is continued and extended to include introductions to the more advanced concepts.
-Topics covered include linear and higher degree equations in one, two and three variables, inequalities, the quadratic formula, functions, conic sections and complex numbers.
+Algebra II is an intensive course where practice in the fundamentals of algebra is continued and extended to include introductions to the more advanced concepts.
+Topics covered include linear and higher degree equations in one, two, and three variables, inequalities, the quadratic formula, functions, conic sections and complex numbers.
 A wide range of word problems help students integrate the basic ideas of algebra into their everyday lives as well as other school subjects.
 The TI-83 graphing calculator is used extensively, not only as an aid in calculating, but also to teach concepts about functions and their graphs.

 Geometry